skip to content

 Teaching and learning:

-Topics 1–3 are covered by lectures and supervisions in the Michaelmas Term, and Topics 4–6 in the Lent Term.
+In 2025-26, topics 1–3 are covered by lectures and supervisions in the Michaelmas Term, and Topics 5 and 4 (in that order) in the Lent Term, followed by three comparative seminars.
 There is also an introductory course of language classes in the first half of the Michaelmas Term where you can develop and practice your skills in reading medieval German.
-In the Easter Term students opting for assessment by end of year examination will be able to access revision supervisions on their chosen topics.

 For the GE4 Moodle site, please see here.